rackerlabs/genestack/docs/openstack-ceilometer.md

 !!! tip

-    In a production like environment you may need to include production specific files like the example variable file found in `helm-configs/prod-example-openstack-overrides.yaml`.
+    You may need to provide custom values to configure your openstack services, for a simple single region or lab deployment you can supply an additional overrides flag using the example found at `base-helm-configs/aio-example-openstack-overrides.yaml`.
+    In other cases such as a multi-region deployment you may want to view the [Multi-Region Support](mult-region-support.md) guide to for a workflow solution.

 ## Verify Ceilometer Workers